PostgREST/postgrest/tutorials/tut0.rst

 Step 4.
 Create Database for API
 -------------------------------

-Connect to to SQL console (psql) inside the container.
+Connect to the SQL console (psql) inside the container.
 To do so, run this from your command line:

 .. code-block:: bash